Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your blade warps with strange energy as it brings misfortune to everything it touches.
 Make a basic attack against a creature of your choice.
-If you hit, all damage dealt is converted to water damage and apply one stack of hapless.
+If you hit, all damage dealt is converted to eldritch damage and apply one stack of hapless.

 ### Avatar of Misfortune - Miracle